lorainelab/integrated-genome-browser/README.txt

 IGB requires several additional resources.
-These are included in the 'ext' directory, and you do not need to download them.
+These are included in the 'ext' directory, and you do not need to download them separately.

 org.mortbay.jetty.jar
   Version 4.1 or higher